Gaze Authentication: Factors Influencing Authentication Performance: INTRODUCTION

 \textit{What are these key factors?} First, calibration of gaze in an ET pipeline \cite{nystrom2025fundamentals} is an important factor because it establishes the mapping between raw eye tracker signals and gaze positions in the user’s visual scene.
 This process adapts the system to individual differences in anatomy and device placement, both essential for robust and generalizable authentication performance.
 A specific aspect we examine is how calibration data from different calibration target depths affects calibration performance.

 Second, prior study \cite{lohr2024baseline} emphasized the importance of ET signal quality.
 In this study, we revisit this factor in the context of an improved gaze-estimation pipeline, examining whether signal quality improvements translate to better authentication outcomes.
 Third, while most of the studies in this domain employed estimates of the visual axis, some approaches explore calibration-free optical axis instead \cite{lohr2025ocular}.
 Based on prior findings, we investigate whether prioritizing one axis over the other or combining them yields measurable benefits for authentication tasks.
-Additionally, prior research \cite{raju2024signal_noise} demonstrated that authentication performance can be improved with filtering.
+Additionally, prior research \cite{raju2024signal_noise} demonstrated that authentication performance improved with filtering.
 We extend this line of inquiry to evaluate how basic filtering steps affect performance within an updated pipeline presented in this work.
-Moreover, calibration parameters and training duration (number of epochs) are additional factors investigated in this work.
+Moreover, calibration parameters, training depth are additional factors investigated in this work.

-This study aims to systematically examine how these key factors affect the authentication performance of our state-of-the-art approach \cite{lohr2024baseline}, rather than focusing on developing another state-of-the-art model.
-The following research questions will guide our investigation:
+This study conducts a comprehensive parameter evaluation to systematically examine how these key factors affect the authentication performance of our state-of-the-art approach \cite{lohr2024baseline}.
+Rather than conducting controlled ablation studies that isolate individual factors, our evaluation approach assesses performance across diverse configurations to understand their practical impact on system performance under real-world conditions.
+This methodology differs from traditional ablation studies, which typically hold all factors constant while varying one element at a time.
+Instead, our work explores how multiple configurations interact to inform deployment best practices for gaze-based biometric systems.